Okay, so – WHY exactly would I want to go to Sweden in the dead of winter (with minimal daylight) and call it a “vacation”?

 The train goes straight into Abisko, but the plane flies into Kiruna, and then you can take a train or a shuttle to Abisko.
 Or hitchhike like one guy we met did!

 However, the trains sometimes get cancelled due to bad weather (that happened when we arrived in Abisko; we were going to take the train back BUT our flight left before the train did).
 So, we ended up taking the shuttle each way.
+It’s a little expensive – about $50 USD – but very comfy and takes about an hour.
+And, like I said, the way there was worth it since we got to see Reindeer!
+However, that was only because the guy driving our shuttle had to tend to them before the storm.

-I stayed in Hostel Haverskog, but you can also stay in Winterday, which is a little cheaper (they are owned by the same company and basically right next to each other).
+WHERE TO STAYI stayed in Hostel Haverskog, but you can also stay in Winterday, which is a little cheaper (they are owned by the same company and basically right next to each other).
 They have private rooms and rooms for multiple people.
 Winterday has a sauna that you can use from 9PM-10PM – it’s amazing after you’re freezing to death from looking for the northern lights!
 You can also stay at the Turistation or the Lodge, both of which are more expensive.

 They also don’t sell hard alcohol, just beer.
 There aren’t any bars/clubs in Abisko, either.
+Just FYI if you’re tryina get your party on.

 Also, the trains/transportation in general can be cancelled due to weather, so keep that in mind, and feel free to ask the person working at your accommodation what the status is.